 Approximate cycling distance 127km (79 miles)

-After a hearty breakfast we head out of Calais remembering to ride on the right hand side of the road!
+We head out of Calais remembering to ride on the right hand side of the road!
 As we take on the smooth, relatively flat, roads we next come across a few undulations as we pedal our way through the stunning French countryside and rolling landscapes of Northern France to Bomy.
 After a delicious Chapeau lunch we take on a few more undulations finishing with a beautiful gentle decent into the splendid medieval town of Arras, famous for its two striking squares, made by many houses dating from the 17th and 18th centuries.
-This is where we find our hotel for the evening.

 Day 3 – Arras to Compiegne